RobertCraigie/dotfiles/glide/blog.md

 ### Modes

-Glide borrows the concept of modes from (neo)vim, every key mapping you define will be attached to a specific mode.
+Glide borrows the concept of modes from (neo)vim; every key mapping you define will be attached to a specific mode.

 Glide switches between modes automatically when you interact with the browser.
 For example, in the default mode, `normal`, if you click on an `<input>` element, Glide will switch to `insert` mode, so that key mappings don't interfere with entering text.